filmcademy/flutterpy/README.md

 # FlutterPy

 A Flutter package that provides seamless integration with Python.
 FlutterPy automatically creates a Python environment and makes Python functions accessible from Dart.
+(Only for Desktop applications)

 ## Features